otsohelos/ot_harjoitustyo/MapGenerator/documentation/User Manual.md

 ### Altitude

 This button takes you back to the Altitude view.
-The Terrain is not lost and you can switch back and forth.
+The Terrain is not lost, and you can switch back and forth.

 ### Redo

-Redo re-randomizes the rainfall and terrain.
+Re-randomizes the rainfall and terrain.

 ### Rainy / Dry

-You can choose to re-randomize the terrain and choose whether the area is likely to be rainy or dry.
+You can choose to re-randomize the terrain with a choice of whether the area is likely to be rainy or dry.

 ### Save...